For around 300 USD, is the Wanhao Duplicator i3 a good purchase? Overall it’s a pretty stable printer and a well-chosen

 The Wanhao Duplicator i3 V2 retails for around $450, which is around half the price of some more popular models.
 Of course, for this price, you can’t expect the world on a plate – there are a couple of minor issues you’ll have to put up with, such as the bed leveling and single extruder.

 The good news is that you don’t have to fork out for software.
 This printer comes with a customized version of Cura for Windows devices.
-Their website also offers a version for MacOS, but unfortunately, there’s currently no Linux support.
+Their website also offers a version for MacOS, but unfortunately, there’s no Linux support at this time.
 The product manual can also be downloaded from the site.

 Since this product is open, it’s easy to remove and clean various components, which keeps the overall maintenance and replacement costs very low.
 Consider how often you’ll be printing – if it’s a lot, your filament costs will, of course, be higher than if you only print occasionally.

 Wanhao’s website offers several tutorials and troubleshooting information for the i3 V2, and although they’re often written in broken English, it’s still easy enough to follow along thanks to the numerous photographs used.
 There are also several helpful videos available so you can follow along in real time.

 Now, while Wanhao encourages its customers to improve and upgrade their printer, they say very clearly that mishandling or modifying it will void the warranty.
 This warranty lasts for three months and while returns aren’t accepted, the team will always try to help you fix any issues you experience.